 This statement sets out Nottingham City Council's actions to understand all potential modern slavery risks related to its business and to put in place steps aimed at ensuring there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2019 to 31 March 2020.
+This statement relates to actions and activities during the financial year 1 April 2020 to 31 March 2021.
+The City Council has been publishing a modern slavery statement for 6 years.